Need to book in a patient for a subsequent visit where all (or most) of the Insurance Info will be the same as a previous service date?

 For example, let’s say this patient typically has 97140 and 97710 with a $25.00 Co Pay responsibility each visit:

-When entering the patient’s claim/policy, I can use the “Add Billing Code..” search bar, to save the CPT/Dx codes as default coverage amounts.
+When entering the patient’s policy, I can use the “Add Billing Code..” search bar, to save the CPT/Dx codes as default coverage amounts.

-Now, when this claim is attached to an appointment, Jane will automatically add those same billing codes and amounts to the visit.
+Now, when this policy is attached to an appointment, Jane will automatically add those same billing codes and amounts to the visit.

 In these cases, when the patient comes in for their visit, you would just need to open up the appointment from the Schedule or Day sheet and head to the Insurance Info section.

-When you click the “Add Claim” button, you can select the Copy Previous option or the Default Claim option to load up previous insurance details.
+When you click the “Add Policy” button, you can select the Copy Previous option or the Default Policy option to load up previous insurance details.
 If you’d like to copy a previous visit’s insurance information, make sure that there are no codes or insurance information already added to the visit before copying!

 If you have any questions along the way, please email us at email@example.com for some extra help.